-«In the original Brienzer Hüftschwung, the lead dancer (and that could be a she also) puts his/her hand on the belt and then progresses on to the butt of the partner, then pivots to the right and reaches with his/her left arm over the shoulder or the neck of the partner and on to the butt as well.
-Simultaneously, he/she will hook their left leg around their partners’ right leg, spread and lift the leg upward and throw her/him with a forceful ruck head over heels onto their back.
-This same movement is also possible in reverse.»
+(loosely Fiddle Lounge) is the brainchild of the longtime winning combo, the beautiful mistress of the fiddle, Eva Wey and the acclaimed multi-instrumentalist Dide Marfurt.
+The duo’s mission is the «Revitalization and Cultivation» of Swiss Fiddle Music.
+Revitalizing what is essentially a traditional dance genre called Laendler by smartly integrating folk, rock, and even improvisational touches.
+And in the process revitalizing you.
+For instance, there’s this uninhibited dance called Brienzer Hueftschwung (Brienzer hipswinger).
+So get to it but please follow the instructions which are described here in juicy detail: «In the original Brienzer Hueftschwung the lead dancer puts his or her hand on the belt and then progresses to the butt of the dancer, then pivots to the right and reaches with his or her left arm over the shoulder or the neck of the partner and on to the butt again.
+Simultaneously he or she will hook their left leg around the partner’s right leg, spread and lift the leg upward and throw him or her forcefully head over heels on their back.
+The same movement is also possible in reverse.» Voila.
+Alpine Kamasutra anyone?